 Our favourite places to eat in Vilnius 👇

-7. Brunch at Pink & Yellow
+7. Pink & Yellow

 Start your morning off in the best way possible by treating yourself to a brunch experience at the aesthetically-pleasing café, Pink & Yellow.
 This thoughtfully designed café not only offers a visually stunning ambiance but also offers a unique twist on your traditional brunch, with its tapas-style breakfast menu.

-9. See Vilnius from Above in a Hot Air Balloon
+9. Hot Air Balloon Ride

 One of the most iconic and unique attractions in Vilnius is the opportunity to take a hot air balloon ride over the charming Old Town.
 What makes this experience even more special is that Vilnius is one of the few capital cities in the world that permits hot air balloons to soar above its historic streets.
 It’s the perfect photo opportunity to capture the picturesque streets from above.